neutrinojs/neutrino/docs/creating-presets.md

 - `build`: Triggered after the production build has completed.
 - `pretest`: Triggered before invoking any test runners.
 - `test`: Triggered when test runners can start, or after they have all completed.
+- `prerun`: Triggered before creating a development bundle, production build, and before invoking any test runners.
+- `run`: Triggered after the development bundle, production build, and the test runners have completed.

 _Example: Log to the console when a build finishes._